 Well, many people do understand the possible effects of excess sugar.
 Therefore, the next famous alternate is to switch to artificial sweeteners.
 The packed industrialized sweeteners, that allegedly cut the calories in your desserts and drinks.

 For a quick introduction, these sweeteners are not at all the healthiest options when it comes to giving-up the processed or added sugar.
 You might be cutting the calories when adding your regular artificial sweetener, but there are a few recent studies that suggest that these sugar-free sweeteners can increase your appetite.
-Side-effects of cancer have also been linked to cancer.
+Side-effects of artificial sweeteners have also been linked to cancer.
 So, do you think that this “free” is worth it?

 Clearing the clouds of interrogation, here are a few safest sources of 'all-natural' sweetness.